crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 </Accordion>

 <Accordion title="🐌 Manual Domain Warm-Up Is Painfully Slow" icon="hourglass">
-  **The Challenge:** New domains need weeks or months of careful manual warm-up that's time-consuming, error-prone, and difficult to optimize.
+  **The Challenge:** New domains require weeks or months of careful manual warm-up that is time-consuming, error-prone, and difficult to optimize.

   **Our Solution:** Fully automated warm-up system with AI-generated content, intelligent sending patterns, and simulated user interactions that actually improve your sender reputation.